saltstack-formulas/template-formula/TOFS_pattern.md

 }, merge=salt['pillar.get']('ntp:lookup')) %}
 ```

 In `init.sls` we have the minimal states required to have NTP configured.
-In many cases `init.sls` is almost equivalent to a `apt-get install` or a `yum install` of the package.
+In many cases `init.sls` is almost equivalent to an `apt-get install` or a `yum install` of the package.

 ```
 ## /srv/saltstack/salt-formulas/ntp-saltstack-formula/ntp/init.sls